UBC-MDS/pyedahelper/README.md

 ### Project Overview

-We are aware that data understanding and cleaning represents 60% of data scientist's time in any given project.
+Data understanding and cleaning represents 60% of data scientist's time in any given project.
-Our goal with this package is to simplify this process , and make a more efficient use of time while working on some of the main procedures done in EDA (outlier identification, data visualization, correlation, missing data imputation).
+The goal with this package is to simplify this process , and make a more efficient use of time while working on some of the main procedures done in EDA (outlier identification, data visualization, correlation, missing data imputation).

 ### Installation: